-When a large capacitance is provided externally to prevent this, the input load will essentially comprise only the internal input resistance of $10 \text{ k}\Omega$, and the signal source impedance is ignored.
-However, as a low-pass filter effect is obtained in this case, it may not be possible to follow an analog signal with a large differential coefficient (e.g., $5 \text{ mV/}\mu\text{s}$ or greater) (see figure 20.8).
+As a countermeasure, with a large capacitance provided externally, the input load will essentially comprise only the internal input resistance of 10 k Ω , and the signal source impedance is ignored.
+However, as a low-pass filter effect is obtained in this case, it may not be possible to follow an analog signal with a large differential coefficient (e.g., 5 mV/μs or greater) (see figure 20.8).